flipperdevices/flipperzero-firmware/README.md

 - - Tetris, Snake or Flappy Bird Score of 10 or more
 - - Tetris, Snake or Flappy Bird Score of 50 or more
 - - Tetris, Snake or Flappy Bird Score of 100 or more
+- - Zombiez for every 20 Zombie kills
 - Dolphin: SD dolphin manifest updated to weight animations differently
 - GPIO: Feature to read EEPROM of SFP Modules using I2C [(By marcusju)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/198)
 - Icon Decode/Encode [(Thanks to PixlEmly)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/55/files)